MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 - Provide formal training.
 - Hold regular office hours where users can ask questions.

-As the site rolls out and more users engage, watch your success metrics and make adjustments as needed to drive additional engagement and user satisfaction.
+As the site rolls out and more users engage, watch your success metrics and make adjustments as needed to drive more engagement and user satisfaction.

 When the site is on its way to success, take stock of any lessons learned in the process and proceed on to the next intranet project that you want to undertake.

-## Related topics
+## Related articles

 [SharePoint look book](https://aka.ms/sharepointlookbook)